WillBrownsberger/categories-2019/readme.txt

 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Description: Responsive Tabs is a fully responsive theme that takes advantage of all the power of Wordpress to customize presentation and organize content.
-The front page content is entirely widgetized and the theme adds no unnecessary page weight.
-It has broad use for any organization seeking a clean, attractive, customized look and a clear content hierarchy.
-Note: The theme layout does not accommodate an extra long site title, but there is plenty of room for identity information in the "highlight" area.
+Description: Responsive Tabs is a fully responsive theme that is especially suited to websites that are or intend to be strong on content.
+It takes advantage of all the power of Wordpress to organize content transparently.
+The front page content is entirely widgetized and the theme supports up to 16 tabbed content folders.
+It is visually elegant, allows free choice of colors and fonts, and handles media content consistently with Wordpress standards, but it does not maximize image impact in the front page design.
+Images can, however, easily be included in the various front page widget areas.
+The theme minimizes unnecessary page weight to assure good mobile response.
+Note: The theme layout does not accommodate an extra long Wordpress site title, but there is plenty of room for identity information in the optional “highlight” area immediately below the header which can be populated with bold text or with a widget which could include a banner or rotating images.

 == Description ==
-Responsive Tabs is a fully responsive theme that takes advantage of all the power of Wordpress to customize presentation and organize content.
-The front page content is entirely widgetized and the theme adds no unnecessary page weight.
-It has broad use for any organization seeking a clean, attractive, customized look and a clear content hierarchy.
-Note: The theme layout does not accommodate an extra long site title, but there is plenty of room for identity information in the "highlight" area.
+Responsive Tabs is a fully responsive theme that is especially suited to websites that are or intend to be strong on content.
+It takes advantage of all the power of Wordpress to organize content transparently.
+The front page content is entirely widgetized and the theme supports up to 16 tabbed content folders.
+It is visually elegant, allows free choice of colors and fonts, and handles media content consistently with Wordpress standards, but it does not maximize image impact in the front page design.
+Images can, however, easily be included in the various front page widget areas.
+The theme minimizes unnecessary page weight to assure good mobile response.
+Note: The theme layout does not accommodate an extra long Wordpress site title, but there is plenty of room for identity information in the optional “highlight” area immediately below the header which can be populated with bold text or with a widget which could include a banner or rotating images.

 The design premise of the theme is that (a) less can be more visually -- users should be able to focus on what they came to see; (b) at the same time, it should be obvious where to find any content even on a site with a wide range of content.